Coffee-IT-Development/Pincode-iOS-Component/README.md

 /// Optional config used to show a resendButton, meant to resend an One Time Passcode on press and is automatically disabled for a given cooldown duration to limit usage. public var resendButton: CITPincodeResendButtonConfig

+/// Returns the configured resendButtonStyle, used to display the resendButton if present. public var resendButtonStyle: CITPincodeResendButtonStyle

+/// Returns the configured dividerStyle, used to display the divider if present. public var dividerStyle: CITPincodeDividerStyle

-/// Returns the style that configures an optional resendButton that is meant to resend an One Time Passcode on press.
+/// Defines the style that configures an optional resendButton that is meant to resend an One Time Passcode on press.
-/// This button will be disabled for the given cooldown if any and automatically re-enable itself once the cooldown duration has passed.
+/// This resend button will be disabled for the given cooldown if any and automatically re-enable itself once the cooldown duration has passed.
 /// - Use `.custom` to set `text, font, textColor, backgroundColor, contentInsets, cornerRadius, cooldown, alignment`.
 /// - Use `.plain` to set `text, font, cooldown, alignment` and use default values for the other fields.
-/// - Use `.none` when no resend button should be shown. public var resendButtonStyle: CITPincodeResendButtonStyle
+/// - Use `.none` when no resend button should be shown.
+///
+public enum CITPincodeResendButtonConfiguration: Equatable

 /// The style of a shown divider if any.
 /// - Use `.custom` to set `afterIndex, color, size & cornerRadius`.
 /// - Use `.plain` to set `afterIndex` and use default values for the other fields.
-/// - Use `.none` when no divider should be shown. public var dividerStyle: CITPincodeDividerStyle
+/// - Use `.none` when no divider should be shown.
+///
+public enum CITPincodeDividerConfiguration: Equatable
 ```

 ## Contact